YoungLiuMIT/CSL_Shanghai_LivingLine_Data_Analysis/README.md

 exploreWifiLL for comparing the raw data with the clean data to get the valid macs and the individual connection records in one peoriod individual xy coordinates for getting the staypoints
-to_graph_csv for getting 10 minutes data to visualize 0824 interval tree.py for using Interval Tree and Hyperbola to define the accurate location of each individual
+to_graph_csv for getting 10 minutes data to visualize 0824 interval tree.py and 0906_individual_xy coordinates.py  for using Interval Tree and Hyperbola to define the accurate location of each individual

 ## Rhino Grasshopper Visualization